Department of Health Policy and Management (GRAD)

 Grading Status: Letter grade.

 HPM 956.
-Fundamentals of Research Analysis.
+Fundamentals of Research Methods and Analysis.
 3 Credits.

 This course will provide students with "hands-on" experience in qualitative, quantitative, and policy analytical techniques.
 DrPH students only.